Castel Bolognese train disaster: Derailment

 The last three cars luckily managed to stay upside.
-Fifth car was on a small bridge above a stream, who sustained little to no damage when the coach skewed slightly.
+The fifth car was on a small bridge above a stream, who sustained little to no damage when the coach skewed slightly.

 Rescue operations

 First response came from Castel Bolognese railwaymen, led by senior station master Giovanni Tarlazzi.
 Alerted by the crash, they left their homes and posts to run to the scene, providing immediate relief to the wounded.
 Chief Shunter Romano Corelli managed to break the right-hand glass of the cabin, smashing it with a stone and allowing the engineers to flee the crushed cockpit.

 Survivors were roaming the scene in shock, impairing rescue operations.
 Some tried to recover their luggage well before the rescue operations were over and the wreckage safe.

 No central emergency management existed at the time in Italy, so rescue was provided mostly by volunteers and nearby hospital, with little coordination.
 Responders later denounced lack of stretchers, torches and spreaders.
 Ambulances were called from Imola, Faenza and other towns, more than needed and getting in each other's way.

 After more people from a nearby town joined the efforts, searching for survivors and removing the deceased from the wreck, railwaymen Balestrazzi and Monti begun work on re-establishing the northern track to get the railway back to at least minimal service condition.
 Survivors from the train saw the railwaymen, and menaced them thinking they were responsible for the disaster.
 They had to rush back to their depot, and wait until survivors were evacuated.

 Many people were initially deemed missing, and the nearby stream was searched fearing someone had been thrown out of the coaches and could have drowned.
 Those fears resulted groundless.

 The corpses were stored in the nearby San Francesco church, still undergoing rebuilding works after World War II: this was the first opening of the sanctuary after the war's end in 1945, and the only one before being ultimately finished three years later.